 - 1 Tbsp chopped fresh oregano or 1/2 teaspoon dried oregano, crushed

 - 1/4 teaspoon salt

 - 4 6-8 ounce tilapia fillets

-1 In a large skillet heat olive oil over medium high heat.
-Add the onions and cook until tender, about 2-3 minutes.
-Add the garlic and cook until fragrant, about a minute more.
-Add tomatoes, mushrooms, olives, oregano, salt, and pepper.
-Bring sauce to boiling.
+1 Heat olive oil in a large skillet over medium heat.
+Add the sliced onions and cook until translucent, about 5 minutes.
+Add the garlic and cook a minute more.
+Add the canned tomatoes and their juices.
+Add the sliced mushrooms, chopped olives, oregano, salt and pepper.
+Bring to a simmer.

-2 Gently place the fish fillets in the pan and scoop some of the sauce over the fillets.
-Return to boiling.
-Reduce the heat and cover.
-Simmer for 8 to 10 minutes or until fish flakes easily when tested with a fork.
-With a wide spatula, lift fish from skillet to a serving dish.
+2 Lay the fish fillets gently on top of the onion tomato olive mixture and spread a little sauce over the fish.
+Return to a simmer (it's just the juices from the tomatoes that are simmering).
+Lower the heat to low and cover the pan.
+Cook or 8 to 10 minutes or until the fish easily flakes when tested with a fork.
+Use a wide spatula to lift the fillets from the pan to a serving plate.
 Spoon sauce over fish.
 Serve with rice, and/or crusty bread.